 The Bottom Line

 The typical lifespan for tires ranges between 40,000 to 60,000 miles depending on the tire type and how they are maintained.
 Performance and off-road tires wear more quickly while all-season and winter tires last longer.
-Practicing preventive maintenance, moderate driving habits, and choosing quality tires goes a long way towards maximizing longevity.
-Check your owner’s manual for specific recommendations on appropriate tires and replacement intervals for your vehicle.
-With the right tires and proper care, your vehicle will stay safe and last tens of thousands of miles down the road.
+Practicing preventive maintenance, moderate driving habits, and choosing quality tires go a long way toward maximizing longevity.